UttiyaGhosh/Java-Web-Calculator/README.md

 # Calculator_Java
-This is a Calculator Web App using Spring Boot.
+This is a Calculator Web App using Spring MVC and Thymeleaf.